Badatos/neverwinterguide_FR/07 - Quick Adventures/01 - The Abandoned Townhouse.md

 ### 4. Study

 The floor in the study has grown creaky and the upstairs furniture is coated in dust like all the other areas of the home.
 A potted plant has long since died and withered away.
-The door to Elden Vargas's bedroom (Section 5) gently bangs as if a window inside were left open.
+The door to Elden Vargas’s bedroom (Section 5) gently bangs as if a window inside were left open.
 A DC 15 Intelligence (Investigation) check on the bookshelves will reveal a [2nd Level Spell Scroll](/item/spell-scroll-2nd-level){.magic-item}.

 ### 5. Bedroom